dcai-course/dcai-course/_lectures/data-privacy-security.md

 # Reconstruction attacks

 Reconstruction attacks extract training data directly from a trained model.
-Neural networks, including large language models, unintentionally memorize portions of their input data ([Carlini et al., 2019](https://www.usenix.org/system/files/sec19-carlini.pdf)), and there are techniques for extracting this data, for example, from large language models ([Carlini et al., 2021][carlini-2021]).
+Neural networks unintentionally memorize portions of their input data ([Carlini et al., 2019](https://www.usenix.org/system/files/sec19-carlini.pdf)), and there are techniques for extracting this data, for example, from large language models ([Carlini et al., 2021][carlini-2021]).

 At its core, the attack works as follows: